Information for Health Care Professionals

 Current Materials - MyPlate

 Getting Started with MyPlate — Begin here to learn about the new icon and website.

-Infographics (NEW) — Colorful and informational, infographics ("information" + "graphics") can provide a quick message about a potentially complex issue.
-MyPlate's infographics to date include: Earth Day, MyPlate Holiday Makeover, The Cost of Raising a Child, Calorie Balance, Eat the MyPlate Way, and What's MyPlate All About?
+Infographics (NEW) – Colorful and informational, infographics ("information" + "graphics") can provide a quick message about a potentially complex issue.
+MyPlate's infographics to date include: 2013 Cost of Raising a Child, Earth Day, MyPlate Holiday Makeover, 2012 Cost of Raising a Child, Calorie Balance, Eat the MyPlate Way, and What's MyPlate All About?

 Happy and Healthy Celebrations – Encourage those at parties and gatherings to be physically active and to choose foods for taste and health.